Brad Fittler: Coaching career

 On 18 July 2009, following an ongoing season of unrelenting disappointment at the Roosters, the media was informed that in 2010 Brad Fittler would not be part of the coaching staff at the Sydney Roosters, reportedly before he was.
 Indeed, the Roosters took out the 2009 wooden spoon and a clean-out of the club began.
 He was replaced by Brian Smith.

-In 2010 Fittler was linked with a move to the London-based Super League side Harlequins, but this ultimately did not eventuate.

 On 24 November 2017, Fittler was announced as the new coach of the New South Wales rugby league team as the replacement for Laurie Daley. and announced a significant change to the Game 1 roster compared to the previous series with the debut of 11 players for the match on 6 June 2018.
 He ultimately led the side to its first series win since 2014 with an 18–14 victory in the second game.
 He was again successful the following year as the Blues won consecutive series for the first time since 2004–05.

 On 24 June 2020, Fittler had his contract as New South Wales coach extended until the 2021 State of Origin series.

 In the 2020 State of Origin series, Fittler coached a highly fancied New South Wales side to a 2–1 defeat against Queensland.
 Before the series began, some NSW media outlets described the 2020 Queensland team as the worst ever Maroons side in history.

 In the 2021 State of Origin series, New South Wales bounced back under Fittler to win the series 2-1.
 New South Wales won the first game 50-6 followed by a 26-0 victory in game 2.

 Under Fittler, New South Wales would lose the 2022 State of Origin series after game 3 went to a decider in Brisbane which New South Wales lost 22-12.

 Before the start of the 2023 State of Origin series, Fittler was criticised by the media and fans alike for his team selections before game 1 which included not selecting the in-form Campbell Graham and Dylan Edwards, instead electing to pick the out of form James Tedesco and Tom Trbojevic along with the selection of Tevita Pangai Junior.
 New South Wales would go on to lose the opening game after leading towards the end of the match.
 Before game 2, Fittler caused more controversy for his selections including leaving Nicholas Hynes out of the team altogether, instead he elected to pick Mitchell Moses as the replacement for the injury Nathan Cleary.
 New South Wales would lose game 2 32-6 which gave Queensland the series victory.
 NSW bounced back to win the dead rubber 24-10.

 On 28 September 2023, Fittler stepped down from his role as New South Wales head coach.
 It was reported that NSWRL Chairman Paul Conlon and his board offered Fittler a contract extension but he declined the offer.